 USAA Medicare Supplement rates

 USAA rate information is not available to the general public; however, premiums are typically affordable.
-If you're a USAA member and need to supplement your Medicare coverage, you can contact USAA or access your online account to learn more about Medigap costs and availability.
+If you're a USAA member and need to supplement your Medicare coverage, you can contact USAA or access information about Medigap costs and availability via your online account.

 Along with a dedicated member support team, USAA policyholders and their eligible family members have access to additional services, including a USAA mobile app and shopping discounts through the USAA Perks program.